moserp/cloud_course/readme.txt

 You can use Apache as a load balancer, but the generically installed version takes some configuring to get it to work as a load balancer:

-You need to symlink /etc/apache2/mods-available/proxy.conf to /etc/apache2/mods-enabled/proxy.conf' /etc/apache2/mods-available/proxy.load to /etc/apache2/mods-enabled/proxy.load'
-  /etc/apache2/mods-available/proxy_http.load to /etc/apache2/mods-enabled/proxy_http.load'
-  /etc/apache2/mods-available/proxy_balancer.load to /etc/apache2/mods-enabled/proxy_balancer.load'

-And replace the default virtual host configuration in /etc/apache2/sites-enabled with:
+You need to configure a virtual host containing the load balancer configuration by creating a file in /etc/httpd/conf.d with some similar to

 <VirtualHost *:80>